Waymo open-sources data set for autonomous vehicle multimodal sensors

 The launch of Waymo’s enormous data set comes after Lyft revealed its own open source corpus for autonomous vehicle development.
 In addition to over 55,000 human-labeled 3D annotated frames of traffic agents, it contains bitstreams from seven cameras and up to three lidar sensors, plus a drivable surface map and an underlying HD spatial semantic map that includes over 4,000 lane segments, 197 crosswalks, 60 stop signs, 54 parking zones, eight speed bumps, and 11 speed humps.

-Other such collections include Mapillary’s Vistas data set of street-level imagery, the KITTI collection for mobile robotics and autonomous driving research, and the Cityscapes data set developed and maintained by Daimler, the Max Planck Institute for Informatics, and the TU Darmstadt Visual Inference Group.
+Other such collections include Mapillary Vistas’ data set of street-level imagery, the KITTI collection for mobile robotics and autonomous driving research, and the Cityscapes data set developed and maintained by Daimler, the Max Planck Institute for Informatics, and the TU Darmstadt Visual Inference Group.

 Progress toward truly driverless cars

-It has been over six months since Waymo launched Waymo One, its commercial driverless taxi fleet of over 600 cars with safety drivers behind the wheel, and the company says the fleet has grown to serve over 1,000 riders in that time.
+It has been over six months since Waymo launched Waymo One, its commercial driverless taxi fleet of over 600 cars with safety drivers behind the wheel, and the company says the operation has grown to serve over 1,000 riders in that time.
 Separately, Waymo recently revealed that its cars have driven 10 billion autonomous miles in simulation and 10 million real-world autonomous miles in 25 cities.

 Weeks after Waymo announced it would dedicate a factory in southeast Michigan to the production of level 4 autonomous cars — that is, cars capable of driving without human supervision in most conditions — the company said it had settled on a location in Detroit.
-Separately, Waymo partnered with Lyft to deploy ten of its vehicles on the ride-hailing platform in Phoenix.
+Separately, Waymo partnered with Lyft to deploy 10 of its vehicles on the ride-hailing platform in Phoenix.

 Waymo currently operates a roughly 20-person, 53,000-square-foot office in Novi, Michigan that opened in 2016, and in Detroit it tests driverless Chrysler Pacifica hybrid minivans that are produced in Windsor, Canada and shipped to Novi, where they’re outfitted with hardware and software by Waymo and Chrysler engineers.
-In Chandler, Arizona Waymo last year expanded its full service center, which houses operations and support teams — including fleet technicians, fleet dispatch, fleet response, and rider support — to 60,000 square feet.
-More recently, the company pledged to open an 85,000-square-foot technical service center in the city of Mesa, Arizona, near Phoenix’s East Valley, and expects to “more than double” its capacity to maintain the fleet of cars in Waymo One.
+In Chandler, Arizona, Waymo last year expanded its full service center, which houses operations and support teams — including fleet technicians, dispatch, response, and rider support — to 60,000 square feet.
+More recently, the company pledged to open an 85,000-square-foot technical service center in the city of Mesa, Arizona, near Phoenix’s East Valley, and Waymo expects to “more than double” its capacity to maintain the fleet of cars in Waymo One.

 Waymo also announced last year that it would add up to 62,000 minivans to its fleet and said it had signed a deal with Jaguar Land Rover to equip 20,000 of the automaker’s Jaguar I-Pace electric SUVs with its autonomous system by 2020.